jmesa/Fame-Modules/reporting/slackreportwk/README.md

 ## Features

-- Full PDF report of the FAME report with images and styles.
+- Full PDF report from FAME with original images and styles.
 - Privacy in communications via compressed reports with password.

 ## Requirements